-Corporate and project risks are identified, recorded and monitored by the Performance and Risk Committee, a group made up of Combined Authority Officers and the Audit & Governance Committee.
+In line with the approved Risk Management Framework both corporate and project risks are regularly reported to Senior Managers and, on a quarterly basis, to the Corporate Management Team before being reported to the Audit & Governance Committee.
 Significant risks are escalated to the Combined Authority Board where necessary.